HarshaParisha/HarshaParisha/README.md

 ### About

-Founder of OneStop AI, an AI tools aggregator built for Indian users.
-Also building Promto AI, which brings hands on AI skills training to schools and colleges across Telangana.
-Member of the Anthropic Claude Partner Network.
-Based in Hyderabad, India.
+- Founder of OneStop AI, an AI tools aggregator built for Indian users
+- Building Promto AI, which brings hands on AI skills training to schools and colleges across Telangana
+- Member of the Anthropic Claude Partner Network
+- Based in Hyderabad, India
+- Focused on building full stack products powered by AI

 ---